How to Write a Query Letter: 3 Paragraphs That Hook a Literary Agent

 Bonus: Don’t Forget the P.S.!

-I know I said query letters are three paragraphs long, but there’s one extra line you can also include.

-Including a P.S. underneath your signature that reestablishes your connection with the agent is a good bonus bit!
+Including a P.S. underneath your signature that reestablishes your connection with the agent is a good bonus piece.
 Be genuine with this, and speak to the agent when you write it.

 Also, it’s nice to thank the agent for their time before your signature.
-It also can’t hurt to include your website address directly beneath your signature.
+It can’t hurt to include your website address directly beneath your signature.
 This will suffice for contact information; you don’t need to give phone numbers or addresses in a query.
+Try something like this:

 Thank you so much for taking the time to review my manuscript.